YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

-To learn more about our leadership and volunteer opportunities, drop us a line at youth@amnesty.ca.
-You can also check out some of our programs and resources below.
+To learn more about our youth programs, drop us a line at youth@amnesty.ca.
+You can also check out some of our youth programs and activism resources below.

 At Amnesty International Canada, youth make up the largest portion of our membership, which means that the work you do in your school and community is central to the success of Amnesty International.

-For as little as $15 a year, you’ll be the first to hear about human rights firsthand as a member of Amnesty International Canada, and we’ll keep you in the loop on the most pressing global human rights issues.
+Join Amnesty International Canada for as little as $15 a year.
+As a member, we’ll keep you in the loop on the most pressing global human rights issues.
 Amnesty’s latest actions, online petitions, contests, and campaigns will start with you.

 Here are some essential tools, resources and training materials to support your organizing, campaigning and activism.